goh-joshua/tp/docs/UserGuide.md

 **Parameters:**

-- `o/ORG_NAME`: Name of the organization (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
+- `o/ORG_NAME`: Name of the organization (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters, including spaces)
 - `p/PHONE`: Phone number of the organization (8-digit Singapore phone number only)
 - `e/EMAIL`: Email address of the organization (case-insensitive; must follow standard email format; maximum of 50 characters)